undkonsorten/typo3-cute-mailing/Documentation/Editor/Index.rst

    Create at least two recipients lists

-After creating that recipient lists you can create your first newsletter.
+After creating those recipient lists you can continue with your first newsletter.

 Create Newsletter
 -----------------

-Select the "Newsletter Module" on the left and choose a page for the newsletter in the Page Tree.
-Then click the + button.
+Select the "Newsletter" Module on the left and choose a page for the newsletter in the page tree.
+Then click the [+] button.

 .. figure:: /Images/Editor/CreateNewsletter.png
    :class: with-shadow